bmccool/markdown-resume/resume.md

 - Developed UI/Product features including LED, Power States, and Call Handling in C/C++
 - Developed enhancements for build system based in conan with custom python tooling
 - Worked directly with HW team to validate battery and charger system design
-- Developed automation tools in python to identify and track, and report CI/CD errors
+- Developed automation tools in python to identify, track, and report CI/CD errors
 - Developed and deployed containerized system monitoring applications with python and docker
 - **Technologies used:** C, C++, Python, Pytest, Qt, Jenkins, Docker, Grafana, ELK, Conan